 1. INTRODUCTION

-In today's volatile financial markets, identifying trends and executing profitable trades quickly is absolutely crucial.
-Let us be honest - traditional technical analysis relies heavily on subjective human interpretation, which is, well, prone to various psychological biases (Murphy, 2022).
-However, here's where it gets interesting: blending these traditional methods with cutting-edge deep learning approaches, especially hybrid models like CNN-LSTM, presents a unique opportunity to significantly enhance the accuracy and timeliness of our trading signals (Sezer et al., 2020).
+In today’s volatile financial markets, identifying trends and executing profitable trades quickly is absolutely crucial.
+Let us be honest: traditional technical analysis relies heavily on subjective human interpretation, which is prone to various psychological biases (Murphy, 2022).
+However, here is where it gets interesting: blending these traditional methods with cutting-edge deep-learning approaches, especially hybrid models like CNN-LSTM, presents a unique opportunity to significantly enhance the accuracy and timeliness of trading signals (Sezer et al., 2020).

-The U.S. equity market is massive, with a market capitalization of $7 trillion, and 60-70% of daily volume coming from algorithmic trading (S&P Global, 2024).
-To get an edge in this super competitive space, you need some serious pattern recognition capabilities.
+The U.S. equity market is massive, with a market capitalization of $7 trillion and 60%–70% of daily volume coming from algorithmic trading (S&P Global, 2024).
+To get an edge in this super competitive space, you need some serious pattern-recognition capabilities.

 Algorithmic trading is not without challenges, though.
-You've got high-speed market movements, constantly evolving market conditions, and unpredictable volatility patterns to deal with.
+You’ve got high-speed market movements, constantly evolving market conditions, and unpredictable volatility patterns to deal with.
 This means your models need to adapt quickly and anticipate potential price moves.
-Traditional technical analysis struggles to keep pace - human bias in pattern recognition, limited ability to process multiple indicators simultaneously, and difficulty adapting to changing market conditions are significant hurdles.
+Traditional technical analysis struggles to keep pace—human bias in pattern recognition, limited ability to process multiple indicators simultaneously, and difficulty adapting to changing market conditions are significant hurdles.

 That is where my hybrid CNN-LSTM model comes in.
-It works on S&P 500 stocks by leveraging CNN's ability to learn spatial correlations across multiple financial time series, combined with LSTM's ability to predict temporal sequences (Livieris et al., 2021).
-This powerful combo addresses many of the limitations of traditional methods.
+It works on S&P 500 stocks by leveraging CNN’s ability to learn spatial correlations across multiple financial time series, combined with LSTM’s ability to predict temporal sequences (Livieris et al., 2021).
+This powerful combination addresses many of the limitations of traditional methods.

 Of course, applying deep learning to financial markets comes with its own set of challenges.
-Financial data is notoriously noisy, which affects data quality and quantity.
+Financial data are notoriously noisy, which affects data quality and quantity.
 The models are complex and can easily overfit, making them less applicable to real-world conditions.
-We've tackled many of these issues, including the black box problem, real-time execution challenges, and integration with risk management systems.
+We’ve tackled many of these issues, including the black box problem, real-time execution challenges, and integration with risk-management systems.

-In this research, I'm proposing a hybrid CNN-LSTM architecture that provides an advanced trading system addressing these challenges.
+In this research, I’m proposing a hybrid CNN-LSTM architecture that provides an advanced trading system addressing these challenges.
 My core research question examines how much better this hybrid approach is compared to conventional technical analysis in terms of accuracy and profitability of trading signals.
-I've tested several key hypotheses about the hybrid model, expecting it to produce significantly better signal generation accuracy, superior risk-adjusted returns, and more effective risk management through improved drawdown control and smarter position sizing.
+I’ve tested several key hypotheses about the hybrid model, expecting it to produce significantly better signal-generation accuracy, superior risk-adjusted returns, and more effective risk management through improved drawdown control and smarter position sizing.

 My methodology uses a rich dataset of 501 S&P 500 companies spanning five years, with 76 technical and fundamental indicators and only 1.9% missing values.
-The model architecture combines CNN and LSTM components to learn both spatial patterns and temporal sequences, enhanced by an attention mechanism that helps the model identify important features and adapt over time.
+The model’s architecture combines CNN and LSTM components to learn both spatial patterns and temporal sequences, enhanced by an attention mechanism that helps the model identify important features and adapt over time.
 The trading strategy includes market regime detection, dynamic position sizing, and robust risk management.

-I am utilizing the latest concepts in data analytics, including deep learning, recurrent neural networks, and advanced data processing, to develop a comprehensive trading system that addresses today's business challenges.
-My goal is to enhance both the performance and robustness of algorithmic trading by combining classical technical analysis with advanced deep learning methods and effective risk management, improving profits and adaptability to market conditions.
+I apply the latest concepts in data analytics, including deep learning, recurrent neural networks, and advanced data processing, to develop a comprehensive trading system that addresses today’s business challenges.
+My goal is to enhance both the performance and robustness of algorithmic trading by combining classical technical analysis with advanced deep-learning methods and effective risk management, improving profits and adaptability to market conditions.

 1.1 Significance of the Study

-This research makes a significant contribution to the field of algorithmic trading by bridging the gap between traditional technical analysis and modern deep learning approaches.
-The practical implications are substantial, offering potential benefits to:
+This research significantly contributes to the field of algorithmic trading by bridging the gap between traditional technical analysis and modern deep-learning approaches.
+The practical implications are substantial, offering potential benefits to

 Individual traders seeking automated trading solutions